 Frequently asked questions

 As we are a private provider of Speech and Language Therapy, you can refer your child directly to us.
+Please contact us directly and we will be happy to guide you through the process.

 We aim to see you or your child within 2 weeks of you contacting us.
 This may not always be possible, but we aim not to keep you waiting long.